dshe/MinimalContainer/README.md

 TConcrete instance = container.GetInstance<TConcrete>();
 Assert.Equal(instance, container.GetInstance<TConcrete>());
 ```
 To enable automatic registration and resolution, pass the desired lifestyle (singleton or transient) to be used for automatic registration in the container's constructor.
+If type resolution requires scanning assemblies other than the current executing assembly, those assemblies can also be passed in the continer's constructor.

 The following graphic illustrates the strategy used to automatically resolve types: